HugoChollet/Milo/README.md

 # Milo
-The Milo app help users acheive their goal with visual metrics !
+The Milo app helps users acheive their goals with visual metrics !